What happens when you call for psychotherapy or psychoanalysis or evaluation?

 What sorts of questions can you anticipate?

 I will ask questions about what you are telling me.
 I will try to understand you in your individual, family and cultural context.
 Not only do I want to learn more about your hopes for the future, I would like to know more about what’s going on in your life today.
 Who are the key people in your world?
 What’s important to you?
 How do you spend your time; and, how do you feel about it?
 In addition to the “here and now.”
-I want to know what it was like for you in your family, in your school and in your community, growing up.
+I want to know what it was like for you in your family, school and community, growing up.
 To me, your past, present and future ~ and, your particular feelings about them are vitally important.

 At the end of the first session, typically, two things happen.
 First, you have been asking yourself, “is this the person with whom I’d like to work?”

 Second, I will have been trying to deepen my understanding of you.
 I am asking myself, can I be helpful here?
 And, if so, how?
 The most common recommendation I make is that we do a more extended evaluation.
 At the end of several sessions, I will tell you how I understand your difficulties and how I feel that I can be of help.
 Please note that you may ask me to give you a “diagnostic code” for insurance purposes, and I will do so.
 However, this is not how I think about the people who I see.
-Rather, I try to understand the personal experiences that have led you down your current path.
+Rather, I try to understand the experiences that have led you down your current path.
 I try to understand you in the context of your strengths and struggles.
 Beyond this, I will be thinking about how we can use your strengths to help you understand and master your struggles.

 Sometimes people tell me that this extended evaluation is more like a short-term, psychotherapy.
 I agree with that appraisal.
-Sometimes this extended evaluation is sufficient to address your concerns.
+Occasionally, this extended evaluation is sufficient to address your concerns.
 However, more often, people who seek me out are searching for a deeper, more abiding, ongoing understanding of themselves.
 They have been struggling with certain challenges or they have been unhappy for many years; they seek a thorough going approach that will help them to find a deeper resolution to their difficulties.
 Frequently, this entails psychodynamic therapy or psychoanalysis.